Tealium/integration-angular/README.md

 # Tealium Angular Integration [Example]

-This example shows how to implement Tealium iQ with your Angular (aka "Angular 2") App.
+* This example shows how to implement Tealium iQ with your Angular (aka "Angular 2") App.
 The code is a "Provider" service using Typescript.

+* The service works well with the example App from Angular's CLI Quickstart: https://angular.io/docs/ts/latest/cli-quickstart.html

-This integration should be considered an example (for now) as opposed to an Angular library on NPM.
+* This integration should be considered an example (for now) as opposed to an Angular library on NPM.

-If you are looking for previous integration using AngularJS, please see http://github.com/Tealium/integration-angularjs
+* If you are looking for previous integration using AngularJS, please visite http://github.com/Tealium/integration-angularjs

 ## Summary

-The goal of this integration is to provide a simple wrapper for the Tealium utag.view and utag.link functions for use in Angular.
+* The goal of this integration is to provide a simple wrapper for the Tealium utag.view and utag.link functions for use in Angular.
 These functions are used to track link clicks and content view events in your App.
-Tealium iQ is a Tag Management System which will subsequently execute "tags" (such as Google Analytics or Adobe Analytics) with the data layer passed through to these vendors.
+Tealium iQ is a Tag Management System (TMS) which will subsequently execute "tags" (such as Google Analytics or Adobe Analytics) with the data layer passed through to these vendors.

-The wrapper functions for use in an Angular app are 'this.tealium.view' and 'this.tealium.link'
+* The wrapper functions for use in an Angular app are 'this.tealium.view' and 'this.tealium.link'

-The data layer is passed as an object of key/value pairs to these functions.
+* The data layer is passed as an object of key/value pairs to these functions.
 The first tracking event call will also invoke asynchronous download of your client-specific utag.js file from Tealium's CDN.

-The provider service definition is found in example/src/app/tealium/utag.service.ts
+* The provider service definition is found in example/src/app/tealium/utag.service.ts

-An example of how to configure and invoke the services (i.e. an example of this.tealium.view call) is found in example/src/app/app.component.ts
+* An example of how to configure and invoke the services (i.e. an example of this.tealium.view call) is found in example/src/app/app.component.ts

 ## Steps to Add the Tealium Utag Service to Your App